 For tourist stays (up to 90 days per period of 180 days), nationals of many countries are also exempt from visa requirements.
 Gainful employment is not permitted during the visa-free stay.
 An immediate extension of the visit is usually not possible without further ado.

-Further information on visa requirements, visa exemption and the procedure as well as on the Schengen states can be obtained from the website of the Federal Foreign Office (see "Further links").
+More detailed information on visa requirements, visa exemption and the procedure, the Schengen states and the visa code can be obtained from the website of the Federal Foreign Office (see "Further links").
 Basic information on the requirements of the visa procedure can also be obtained from the Foreigners' Registration Office.